-CHAPTER 4: COLLEGE PLANNING AND ASSESSMENT
+Chapter 4: College Planning and Assessment

 The College Planning Model and the College Assessment Model were developed and approved college-wide in Spring 2004 and continued to evolve through Spring 2007.
 In Fall 2012, the Planning and Assessment Models were further enhanced by the creation of the Strategic Plan, which addressed mid-term planning and assessment in the overall planning process.
 The Strategic Plan was updated during the 2013-2014 academic year.